turquoiseowl/i18n/README.md

 #### Route Localization

-To participate in the automatic routing features of this library, call `i18n.RouteLocalization.Enable()` in your startup code;
+TODO: rewrite

-this will register a global filter and route decorator to provide the feature.
+To participate in the automatic routing features of this library, call `i18n.RouteLocalization.Enable()` in your startup code; this will register a global filter and route decorator to provide the feature.

 I18N comes with the ability to build on top of your existing routes to automatically redirect language choice to an appropriate URL suffix.